fbpx

 For the funeral service, do you want specific people to speak or just open it up to anyone?
 Who will lead the service?
 What would you like included – songs, poems, bagpipes…

-If costs are a concern there are options that reduce the costs significantly.
-In the moment it could be easy to want to do as much as you can for your loved one.
-So be careful about this.
-Sometimes the simplest funerals are still very poignant.
+If costs are a concern, there are options that significantly reduce the costs without cheapening things.
+Remember the simplest funerals are still very poignant.

 There can be so much happening at this time.
-People visiting, people to phone, property to deal with – besides the emotions you are dealing with.
+People visiting, people to phone, an estate to deal with – besides the emotions you are dealing with.
 The best advice I can give is simply do one thing at a time.
 Take your time – there is no rush.

 Don’t panic.
 Focus on what is most important.
 You can do this.